-If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for out-of-network services
+- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for out-of-network services

-For services that are covered by Clover Health Premier Value (PPO) but are not covered by Medicare Part A or B: Clover Health Premier Value (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Clover Health LiveHealthy Value (PPO) but are not covered by Medicare Part A or B: Clover Health LiveHealthy Value (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).